 Unfortunately, remote drug testing for personal use has not developed like remote alcohol testing.
 But sobriety of drug addicts can still be monitored.
 The court may use a drug court program or require the addicted parent to regularly (randomly or on a schedule) test at a lab and provide those results to the other parent.
 The provisions around drug testing can be tailored to meet the specific needs of a case.

-If you have questions about how substance abuse will impact your custody case, you can schedule a Legal Clarity Session with Porchlight by calling 678-435-9069 or contacting us here.
+If you have questions about how substance abuse will impact your custody case, you can schedule a Strategy Session with Porchlight by calling 678-435-9069 or contacting us here.